tmcybers/Hypr-S3C/README.md

 # Master Instalation

 ## Nvidia

 *Nvidia only, proceed if you own an nvidia card, if not skip this master installation , and proceed above*

+> IMPORTANT: Install nvidia from tty, dont'proceed with hypr.

 **This is my personal conf\installation on nvidia, with modifications i did, and skiping foolishness**